 - Start time: Runners 6:00AM & ALL Walkers MUST START at 5:30AM

 - Start location: The Dao House (formerly named Aspen Lodge), 6120 CO- Hwy 7.
 Start line is located at the lower parking lot, same location as the Half Marathon.

-- Transportation to Start Line: All Marathon participants must take the provided Estes Park Trolley, Rapid Transit Busses & Rocky Mountain Transit busses to the Dao House start line area.
+- Transportation to Start Line: All Marathon participants must take the provided Estes Park Trolley, Rapid Transit Buses & Rocky Mountain Transit buses to the Dao House start line area.
 Estes Park Marathon participants will be picked-up from the Estes Park High School parking lot beginning at 4:15AM.
 The last Trolley leaves at 5:00AM for Marathon.
+The Dao House restaurant will be providing free coffee and beverages at their facility just steps away from the Start line.
+You will be able to remain sheltered, warm and relaxed at their building.
 There is NO transportation provided to return to start area post race.
 Runners are allowed to be dropped off by private vehicles.

 - Start Support: The Dao House will provide water, coffee, juice and restrooms while runners wait for the start.
 Clothes drop bags will be provided at start line for retrieval at finish line.
 Porta Potties provided near start line.

 - Aid Stations & Water Stations: Provided approximately every 2 miles.
 Beginning at MM4, Aid stations offer: VFuel Endurance Gels, Honey Stinger waffles & chews, Gatorade.
 Water Stations offer: Water & Gatorade.

 - 7 hour course cut off time.
 The course will officially close at 1:00PM.
 All participants must forfeit bib at 1:00PM, if they have not finished.
 There are NO exceptions.